 The school is bound by the Department of Education & Skill’s Rules for National Schools, which provides that pupils may only be enrolled from the age of four and upwards.

-In the event that applications for enrolment exceed the number of places available, the Principal and Vice Principal shall exercise their discretion in the application of the following criteria which are listed in order of priority.
+In the event that applications for enrolment exceed the number of places available, the Principal and Deputy Principal shall exercise their discretion in the application of the following criteria which are listed in order of priority.

 Date of Application.

 The date of receipt of application, as signed / stamped by the school office on the enrolment form, will form the basis of priority listing within each of the criteria listed 1-4 above.

 Clarification of Parish Address.

 Prior to offering a place to applicants in the Junior Infant class in the school, the Principal / Deputy Principal / school secretary will contact the parents/guardian of each applicant in criteria 2 above to ensure that they are currently resident in the parish and have not moved outside the parish boundary since the application was made.
 Written proof of residency (e.g. utility bill) will be required.

 In a situation where the school is unable to offer a place in Junior Infants to a child listed in criteria 1 or 2 above, that child will, if it is the wish of his/her parents, be placed on the following year’s enrolment list.
 The child’s position on that list will be determined by the date of application which appears on the original application form.